 Mistakes To Avoid in Your Residency Letter of Intent

-1. Sending the letter to space
+1. Sending the letter to the wrong recipient

 2. Listing unrelated items